Super-Ingenuity (SPI)

 • Arrange key features to be reachable in one clamping.

-When parts genuinely need multi-sided geometry, 5-axis CNC machining often balances flexibility and accuracy better than many conventional setups.
+When parts genuinely need multi-sided geometry, 5-axis CNC machining often balances flexibility and accuracy.

 Standard cutter compatibility improves CNC DFM and quote stability

-Designing around standard cutter and drill sizes is one of the simplest CNC DFM moves: it keeps your CNC machining design guide aligned with real shop tooling and programming workflows.
+Designing around standard cutter and drill sizes is one of the simplest CNC DFM moves: it keeps your CNC machining design guide aligned with real shop tooling.

 ThreadNominal ØTap Drill (approx.)